rackerlabs/docs-cloud-rackconnect/rst/dev-guide/overview/index.rst

 About the Rackconnect API
 =========================

-You can use the Rackspace RackConnect service to connect dedicated Rackspace resources to the Rackspac Cloud servers by using Cisco ASA Firewall or an F5 load balancer.

-You can use the RackConnect 3.0 API to accomplish the following tasks:
+You can use the Rackspace RackConnect service to connect dedicated Rackspace resources to the Rackspace Cloud servers by using Cisco ASA Firewall or an F5 load balancer.
+Using the RackConnect 3.0 API, you can complete the following tasks:

 -  Seamlessly add and remove cloud servers from your load balancer pools